Kpokc/bouquet/README.md

   - Test result : No syntax errors detected

 ### Usability Testing
-  - This website is with friends to check on different device and accessbility.
+  - This website is with friends to check on different device and accessibility.

 ### Compatibility Testing
   - #### Browser Compatibility